We Will Help You Determine If You Have A Malpractice Claim

 Failure of the eye doctor to provide proper follow-up care and treatment can result in retinal detachment leading to loss of vision which under certain circumstances is preventable if diagnosed in a timely manner.
 Your doctor should be aware of typical retinal detachment symptoms, such as increasing "floaters" and/or "flashes" in the eye and possibly a curtain moving throughout your field of vision.

-Retinal detachment can lead to loss of vision and is preventable if diagnosed in a timely manner.
+Retinal detachment can lead to loss of vision.
+It is preventable if diagnosed in a timely manner.
 Your doctor should be aware of typical retinal detachment symptoms such as increasing "floaters" in your eyes, increased flashes and gray veils moving throughout your field of vision.

 These symptoms can be present from several weeks to three or four months before your retina detaches itself from your eye.